 In partnership with OJJDP, the National Center for Missing & Exploited Children (NCMEC) offers critical intervention and prevention services to families and supports law enforcement agencies in cases involving missing children.

 When a child goes missing, authorities can deploy alerts on multiple platforms across multiple jurisdictions.
 In its 21st year and with support from OJJDP, the AMBER Alert system is now being used in all 50 states, the District of Columbia, Indian country, Puerto Rico, the U.S. Virgin Islands, and 22 other countries.

-As of November 2017, 897 children have been successfully recovered through the AMBER Alert system and 40 children have been rescued because of Wireless Emergency Alerts.
+As of March 2018, 924 children have been successfully recovered because of the AMBER Alert system and 53 children have been rescued because of Wireless Emergency Alerts.

 OJJDP engages numerous partners across the nonprofit, corporate, and technology sectors to bolster the AMBER Alert program, including NCMEC, federal law enforcement agencies, wireless carriers, Internet service providers, social media outlets, and the Outdoor Advertising Association of America.

 Visit the AMBER Alert Statistics page for additional data and reports showing the impact and reach of this program.

 Help for Families

 With support from OJJDP, the National Center for Missing and Exploited Children has produced Missing-Child, Emergency-Response, Quick-Reference Guide for Families, which provides a checklist of actions for families to take if a child goes missing.